 Common side effects of eletriptan

-Sleepiness, Neck pain, Dizziness, Dry mouth, Nausea, Sensation of heaviness, Weakness, Jaw pain, Throat pain, Paresthesia (tingling or pricking sensation), Warm sensation
+Sleepiness, Neck pain, Dizziness, Dryness in mouth, Nausea, Sensation of heaviness, Weakness, Jaw pain, Throat pain, Paresthesia (tingling or pricking sensation), Warm sensation

 Available Medicine for Eletriptan